-As of April 2021, these are the precautions we will take and will expect all participants to adhere to at our events:
+As of September 2, 2021, these are the precautions we will take and will expect all participants to adhere to at ALL our events:

 We are monitoring these guidelines on a monthly basis, and will be adjusting them at all of our 2021 events based on the most up-to-date information available.
 Thank you for helping us make our 2021 events as safe as possible.